 Cleaning is essential, on every piece, no matter what.
-This little 8 oz of cleaner mixes into water and goes a long way.
-It cuts through everything, and when you are tackling decades of built up finger oils, dirt, and furniture polishes, effectiveness is everything.
+Hardware store TSP mixes into water and goes a long way.
+Green Eze cleaner from Wise Owl Paint is an eco friendly option.
+Both cut through everything, and when you are tackling decades of built up finger oils, dirt, and furniture polishes, effectiveness is everything.
+Be sure to rinse away cleaning residue with water, no matter what type of cleaner you choose

-It’s no secret, my favorite Dixie Belle Brushes are the Mini and the Oval Medium.
+It’s no secret, I’m a HUGE advocate of good quality brushes, and investing in a collection of them.
 I didn’t start out with good brushes, but having them has made me so aware of their value.
+Cling on paint brushes like the S50, F50, and O45 are some of my most used.
 My less expensive brushes never cleaned as well, so they required more frequent replacement.
-The Dixie Belle brushes clean beautifully, so I’m still using the first brushes I ever got after hundreds of pieces.
+Good quality brushes clean beautifully, so I’m still using the first brushes I ever got after hundreds of pieces.

 I’d recommend grabbing a brush or two and slowly increasing your collection.
 Its nice to have a few sets so that you can rotate through brush washing.